Plan Your First Trip to China 2025/2026: 10 Things to Know

 Guilin Li RiverLi River

-First-timers love Guilin for its beautiful landscapes and relaxing places to escape from the cities — it is a true masterpiece of classic rural China.
+First-timers love Guilin for its beautiful landscapes and relaxing places to escape from the cities.
+It is a true masterpiece of classic rural China.

 Yangshuo and Longsheng, two counties next to the city of Guilin, offer most of Guilin's top highlights.

-Yangshuo also offers a natural romantic atmosphere for couples.
-A romantic riverside candlelit dinner set in a mountain retreat garden could be a great way to celebrate your 20th, 30th, 40th, etc. anniversary.
+Yangshuo also offers a natural, romantic atmosphere for couples.
+A romantic riverside candlelit dinner set in a mountain retreat garden could be a great way to celebrate your 20th, 30th, 40th, etc., anniversary.
 Contact us to design a special time for you.

-If you are interested in minority culture, the Longji Rice Terraces in Longsheng are really a highlight — both for enjoying the magnificent tiered fields and for experiencing the world of the Zhuang and Yao minorities.
+If you are interested in minority culture, the Longji Rice Terraces in Longsheng are really a highlight, both for enjoying the magnificent tiered fields and for experiencing the world of the Zhuang and Yao minorities.

-5) Chengdu — Have a Close Encounter with Pandas
+5) Chengdu — Get Close to Pandas

 Chengdu,the hometown of giant pandas